RianTavares/pokedex/README.md

 - [✓] List all pokemons showing their names pokedex numbers and their main type color
 - [✓] User friendly
 - [✓] Organizable and readable code (using ESlint)
+- [✓] Error component to handler 404 pages, Server error and ID not found

 ## Fast setup (CLI Version)